Samuel Taylor Coleridge: Early life and education

 Coleridge was born on 21 October 1772 in the town of Ottery St Mary in Devon, England.
 Samuel's father was the Reverend John Coleridge, the well-respected vicar of St Mary's Church, Ottery St Mary, and was headmaster of the King's School, a free grammar school established by King Henry VIII in the town.
 He had previously been master of Hugh Squier's School in South Molton, Devon, and lecturer of nearby Molland.
+(Note: "Lecturer of Molland" was an office established and funded by a member of the Courtenay family, lords of the manor of Molland, and involved preaching sermons in Molland Church, possibly also in Knowstone Church adjoining.)

 John Coleridge had three children by his first wife.
 Samuel was the youngest of ten by the Reverend Mr. Coleridge's second wife, Anne Bowden (1726–1809), probably the daughter of John Bowden, mayor of South Molton, Devon, in 1726.
 Coleridge suggests that he "took no pleasure in boyish sports" but instead read "incessantly" and played by himself.
 After John Coleridge died in 1781, 8-year-old Samuel was sent to Christ's Hospital, a charity school which was founded in the 16th century in Greyfriars, London, where he remained throughout his childhood, studying and writing poetry.
 At that school Coleridge became friends with Charles Lamb, a schoolmate, and studied the works of Virgil and William Lisle Bowles.